 How T2T Works

-Although many of the drugs used for RA are also used to treat psoriatic arthritis, T2T is not the standard of care in PsA like it is in RA.
-PsA is a more complicated disease.
+T2T has not been the standard of care in PsA, as it is in RA, but guidelines from the American College of Rheumatology now recommend T2T for psoriatic arthritis, too.
+PsA can be more complicated than RA.
 It has at least five distinct domains: joints, spine, skin and nail disease, dactylitis (a sausage-like swelling of the fingers or toes) and enthesitis (inflammation where tendons and ligaments attach to bone).
 Most patients don’t have symptoms in every domain, but each must be taken into account when formulating treatment targets.
 This is because there isn’t much correlation between improvement in one domain of PsA and improvement in others.

 T2T Put to the Test